 How do I change the default Bluetooth location in Windows 10?

 To change the default Bluetooth location in Windows 11/10, all you need to do is just send a file to your device, and after you must have received the file, in the “Save the receiving file” dialog, there is a location box showing the received file – you can simply change the location by using browse to your preferred location.

 How do I automatically receive Bluetooth files in Windows 10?

-There’s no known way to automatically receive Bluetooth files on your Windows 11/10 computer.
+There’s no known way to receive Bluetooth files on your Windows 11/10 computer automatically.
+Whenever someone sends you a file, it will take your permission, and then the file can be downloaded on your PC.
 However, you can create a desktop shortcut to open the Bluetooth File Transfer Wizard using the fsquirt file to achieve the same effect.